 IT support engineers install and maintain computer hardware and software systems for a wide range of businesses, in both the private and public sectors.

-Different companies use different job titles, so this job is also known as desktop server support engineer, IT technical support officer, or technician.
+Different companies use different job titles, so this job is also known as desktop server or application support engineer, IT technical support officer, or technician.

 You could be: